-I bring over 25 years experience working with a global client base to your organisation
+Bringing over 30 years experience working with a global client base to your organisation

 I have provided over 500 hours of coaching services to business, public sector and not for profit leaders.

 I have mentored over 50 social justice activists.
 Many over an extended period of 3 to 5 years.

 I have thousand’s of hours of group facilitation experience.

 I have trained hundreds of leaders around the world in coaching skills, organisational development, strategic planning, and self-care.

 Stories from my work

 In some parts of Africa Violence Against Women (VAW) is so pervasive that one would be tempted to call it normal – in South Africa where 1 in 4 men have raped, or in Liberia where 80% of women endured sexual assualt during the civil war, or in Somalia where the genitals of more than[…]